 Producers also exploit the term "natural."
 The FDA hasn’t developed any definition for this term.
 This means any package can have the phrase "100% natural" even if it's processed.

-Trans fats have been proven to cause heart disease and other health problems.
+Trans fats cause heart disease and other health problems.
 In U.S. supermarkets you can say a product is free from trans fats if it has less than 0.5g of trans fats per serving.
 If any product mentions "hydrogenated" or "partially hydrogenated oil" it has trans fats.

 Many fat-free products are not healthy at all.
 Anything "fat-free" can still contain added sugars or additives.